Hostages' families call Netanyahu 'obstacle to peace'

 On the day after she was sworn in, the interim Prime Minister of Nepal, Shushila Kharki, visited injured protesters in hospital.

 At least 51 people were killed and more than 1,300 injured last week in protests, which forced her predecessor from office.
+Ms.

-Kharki is the country's first female head of government and a former chief justice.
+Kharki is the country's first female head of government and a former Chief Justice.
+On Friday, Parliament was dissolved and fresh elections scheduled for March.

 The countrywide protests were sparked by a social media ban, which has since been reversed.
+Our South Asia correspondent, Samira Hussain, has this assessment of Nepal's interim leader.

-Sushila Kharki is 73 years old and she was the former Chief Justice of Nepal's Supreme Court.
+Sushila Kharki is 73 years old, and she was the former Chief Justice of Nepal's Supreme Court.

 Her name was put forward by some members of the Gen Z protest group, and she enjoys quite a lot of popularity because she has been a vocal critic of the corruption that a lot of these Gen Zers have been calling out.